ad-freiburg/elevant/README.md

 The linking results will be written to `evaluation_results/<linker_type>/<experiment_name>.<benchmark_name>.jsonl` with one article as json object per line.
 Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions produced by the specified linker.
+`<experiment_name>` is the name that will be displayed in the first column of the evaluation results table in the web app.

 For example